-Driftwood Outdoors: Lake Taneycomo in Branson producing monster trout
+DRIFTWOOD OUTDOORS: Lake Taneycomo in Branson producing monster trout

+Branson, Missouri is a year-round tourist destination made famous by music shows, but right now, the brown trout fishing maybe the city’s greatest draw.
+The Missouri state record for brown trout changed hands twice this year, with the new record being a behemoth 40-pound and 6-ounce fish that fell just shy of the world record by less than two pounds.

-Branson is a year-round tourist destination made famous by music shows, but right now, the brown trout fishing may be the city’s greatest draw.
+Branson, Missouri is a year-round tourist destination made famous by music shows, but right now, the brown trout fishing maybe the city’s greatest draw.
 The Missouri state record for brown trout changed hands twice this year, with the new record being a behemoth 40-pound and 6-ounce fish that fell just shy of the world record by less than two pounds.

 There are many Christmas activities to experience in Branson.
 A trip to this quaint Ozark Mountains destination wouldn’t be complete without taking in a show or two, but a winter fishing trip for monster brown trout is certainly a good excuse for a visit.